Revised QCD effects on the $Z\to b\bar{b}$ forward-backward asymmetry in $e^+e^-$ collisions: Monte Carlo simulations

 The eight original LEP analyses of $\epem\to \mathrm{Z}(\bbbar)$ data and associated $\AFBb$ extractions have been implemented in a MC event simulation based on \pythia\,8.226, stand-alone or with \vincia, with the nine different tunes listed in Table~\ref{tab:tunes}.
-One-hundred million $\epem\to \mathrm{Z}(\bbbar)$ events are generated at $\sqrts = 91.24$~GeV with QED radiation switched on, in order to mimic closely the original experimental conditions, and analyzed as done in the original experiments by implementing as close as possible the analysis flow and selection criteria of the lepton-based and jet-charge based analyses of each one of the eight measurements.
+One-hundred million $\epem\to \mathrm{Z}(\bbbar)$ events are generated at $\sqrts = 91.24$~GeV with QED radiation switched on, in order to mimic closely the original experimental conditions, and analyzed as done in the original experiments by implementing as close as possible the analysis flow and selection criteria of the lepton- and jet-charge analyses of each one of the eight measurements\footnote{Obviously, our analysis cannot achieve the results of the full simulations of the detector-dependent responses of the original studies and, in particular, the associated $s_b$ weights of the QCD correction factors in Eq.~(\ref{eq:QCDcorr}) cannot be directly determined.}.
 First, all final-state particles (except neutrinos) are clustered into jets using the \jade\ algorithm, interfaced via \fastjet~\cite{fastjet}, with resolution parameter $y_{\text{cut}} = m_{\rm jet}^2/E_{\rm vis}^2= 0.01$ (DELPHI) or 0.02 (rest of experiments).
-The thrust axis of the event is then computed as a proxy of the original $b$-quark direction.
+The standard thrust axis of the event is then computed employing all final-state particles except neutrinos\footnote{The change in the QCD correction to $\AFBbb$ due to undetected neutrinos is only of about 0.002~\cite{Abbaneo:1998xt}.}, as a proxy of the original $b$-quark direction.
 The same original jet invariant mass $m_{\rm jet}> 6$~GeV selection criteria (ALEPH and L3), as well as the $\kappa = 0.4$ (L3), 0.5 (OPAL and ALEPH), 0.6 (DELPHI) exponents (for the jet-charge extraction), and the (transverse) momenta ($p_T$) $p$ cuts (above 2, 2.5, or 4 GeV) on the final electron and muons (for the lepton-based analyses), are applied.
 The resulting charged-lepton and jet-charge angular distributions, with the same $\cos\theta$-binning as used in the original measurements, are then fitted to Eqs.~(\ref{eq:fit_cos}) and (\ref{eq:fit_Q}) respectively.
-Examples of the fitted $\cos\theta$ distributions are shown in Fig.~\ref{fig:fit_examples} for lepton-based (left) and jet-charged-based (right) with $\epem\to \mathrm{Z}(\bbbar)$ events generated with \pythia~8 (tune 1$^*$).
-In the lepton-based analyses, the extracted $\AFBobs$ fit values are corrected by the specific $\chi_B=0.1177$--0.1318 $B$-mixing values directly measured by each experiment (the ALEPH and OPAL $\chi_B$ values are updated by half-a-percent, following the final corrections discussed in~\cite{ALEPH:2005ab}).
+Examples of the fitted $\cos\theta$ distributions are shown in Fig.~\ref{fig:fit_examples} for lepton- (left) and jet- (right) charge analyses with $\epem\to \mathrm{Z}(\bbbar)$ events generated with \pythia~8 (tune 1$^*$).
+In the lepton-based analyses, the extracted $\AFBobs$ fit values are corrected by the specific $\chi_B=0.1177$--0.1318 $B$-mixing factors directly measured by each experiment (the ALEPH and OPAL $\chi_B$ values are updated by half-a-percent, following the final corrections discussed in~\cite{ALEPH:2005ab}).